AD Architecture

 resolver: Arc<dyn Resolver<Op>>,

-}The intended implementation is a resolver assembled from parent fragments, not a mandatory central registry.
+}The intended implementation is a resolver assembled from parent graphs, not a mandatory central registry.

 resolve therefore means: